kevinknowscs/ProgrammingPractice/README.md

     * State machines
     * Keeping intermediate lookup tables
     * Think of similar problems with known algorithms (e.g., "this looks a little bit like rod cutting, so dynamic programming might work")
+    * For a very advanced technique, map the problem to another known problem, solve it, then reverse the process to get the answer
+      * For example, the DeRemer and Penello LALR(1) algorithms maps the problem to a Strongly Connected Components problem for a graph
+      * In mathematics, Laplace and Fourier transforms are commonly used
+      * "This maps to the halting problem, so I know it's unsolvable"
+      * "This maps to the traveling sales person problem, so I know it's NP-complete"
   * If you're still totally stumped, ask for a hint
 * Walk through the solution
   * When you think you have an efficient solution, design the solution first, walking through the input data to show how it will work